Getting the Monday blues? Here’s how to get over this slump and get your drive back.

 For some of us, this phase can be short-lived.
 Motivation can start to diminish when we begin to see the realities of the daily grind.
 When this happens, productivity diminishes and work becomes a struggle.

 Fear of failure

 Lack of skills or knowledge can get you down on yourself and zap your motivation.
 It may be that you don’t have perfect English and have difficulty in expressing yourself to clients.
 Or perhaps you’ve made a procedural mistake because it was a new situation.
-Or maybe you’re having a hard time fitting in at work and think that nobody likes you.
+Having a hard time fitting in at work and think that nobody likes you?
 This can diminish your confidence and paralyze you with fear.
 It can keep you from doing important aspects of your job.

 Tips to overcome it: First off, be kind to yourself.
 Remember, you are still learning the ropes and will be prone to making mistakes.
 Recognize that it is a process and it will take time before you master your job.
 Secondly, stop blaming yourself, but take responsibility.
 Identify your mistakes and learn from them.
 Apologize and resolve not to commit the same mistakes again.
-And lastly, skills can be learned and honed, so work at it.
+And lastly, never stop honing your skills and learning.
 Take a language class, seek opportunities to socialize, get a career mentor.
 Be proactive about your self-improvement.

 You feel that your job is beneath you

 Most of us have to start from scratch career-wise when we move to Canada.
 Most newcomers take a lower-level job or a survival job.
 If you were already at the managerial or senior level in your home country, you may see this as a blow to your ego.
 Sometimes you may not see the point of doing certain tasks and may be thinking: “I used to solve complex problems for my company!
 Now I don’t even need to think to do this job!”
 This resentment can build and take up all your energy.